Deep Learning for Subspace Regression: Introduction

 We analyse this problem under the following assumptions: (i) the set of parameters of interest is specified in form of probability distribution, (ii) it is known how to compute good or optimal linear subspace for each parameter, (iii) the numerically stable method to construct reduced problem from basis is available.
 In short, we consider regression on grassmannian.
 We approach the regression problem by specifying loss function and using neural networks as parametric models to accommodate high-dimensional parameter spaces pervasive in practical problems.

 More specifically, our main contributions are: \begin{enumerate} \item Mathematical formulation of subspace regression problem and examples of applications, including eigenspace approximation, local POD, learning basis for deflation and two-grid method, approximating balanced-truncation basis for optimal control problems. \item Several loss functions, suitable for neural network training, including the stochastic one that scales well with the increase of subspace size. \item Embedding technique: a strategy to learn a larger subspace containing the target one.
-Empirically, this technique significantly improves accuracy for subspace learning. \item Two theoretical justification of embedding technique: derivative of smooth function on Grassmann manifold can be reduced by embedding; complexity of the subspace regression problem for elliptic eigenproblem with constant coefficients. \item Empirical evaluation of proposed techniques on a diverse set of problems including comparisons with neural surrogates, kernel methods and classical interpolation in normal coordinates. \end{enumerate} Code used for training, evaluation and dataset generation is available at \url{https://github.com/VLSF/subreg}.
+Empirically, this technique significantly improves accuracy for subspace learning. \item Two theoretical justification of embedding technique: derivative of smooth function on Grassmann manifold can be reduced by embedding; complexity of the subspace regression problem for elliptic eigenproblem with constant coefficients. \item Empirical evaluation of proposed techniques on a diverse set of problems including comparisons with neural surrogates, kernel methods and classical interpolation in normal coordinates. \end{enumerate}